-The financial statements of Michigan State Bar Foundation have been prepared on the accrual basis in accordance with generally accepted accounting principles (GAAP), and the AICPA Industry Audit and Accounting Guide for Notfor-Profit Organizations.
+The financial statements of Michigan State Bar Foundation have been prepared on the accrual basis in accordance with United States of America generally accepted accounting principles (GAAP).
 The significant accounting policies followed are described below to enhance the usefulness of the financial statements to the reader.